greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-enable.html.md

 -   [Enabling GPORCA for a Database](#topic_pzr_3db_3r)
 -   [Enabling GPORCA for a Session or a Query](#topic_lx4_vqk_br)

-**Note:** You can deactivate the ability to activate or deactivate GPORCA with the server configuration parameter optimizer\_control.
+> **Note** You can deactivate the ability to activate or deactivate GPORCA with the server configuration parameter optimizer\_control.
 For information about the server configuration parameters, see the *Greenplum Database Reference Guide*.

 **Parent topic:** [About GPORCA](../../query/topics/query-piv-optimizer.html)